Validating Formal Specifications with LLM-generated Test Cases: Introduction

-However, it is difficult to devise a good test suite with sufficiently diverse test cases, and despite the Alloy support for their specification and execution, it is still rather cumbersome and error-prone to encode them.
+However, it is difficult to devise a good test suite with sufficiently diverse test cases, and despite the Alloy support for their specification and execution, it is still rather laborious and error-prone to encode them.
 Existing techniques for automatic test case generation (e.g.,~\cite{sullivan2017automated}), target the debugging phase and already require a (buggy) formal specification.
 These do not apply to our test-driven approach, where test cases are specified in early development phases from the natural language requirements.
-Following recent successes in using LLMs to generate unit tests for programs (see e.g., \cite{schafer2023empirical,yang2024evaluation} for recent evaluation studies), we devised a study to empirically evaluate whether LLMs could also be used to successfully generate test cases to validate formal specifications.
-Those study designs, and their results, do not directly transfer to our setting where the input is only a formal domain model and a natural language requirement because typically they \textit{i}) generate test cases from existing method implementations, and \textit{ii}) aim to ensure good code coverage.
+LLMs have been used successfully to generate unit tests for programs, as shown by various evaluation studies (e.g., \cite{schafer2023empirical,yang2024evaluation}).
+Those experiments and their results do not directly transfer to our setting, where the input is a natural language requirement (instead of method implementations) and the quality of the generated test suite cannot be measured by code coverage.
+In this context, we devised a study to empirically evaluate whether LLMs could also be used to successfully generate test cases to validate formal specifications.
 Thus, our main contributions are: \begin{itemize} \item The design of the first study to evaluate the effectiveness of LLMs in generating test suites for the validation of formal specifications of structural requirements in domain modeling.
-It targets Alloy and GPT-5, a state-of-art LLM, using a public benchmark for domain models specified in Alloy. \item The execution of the study and an evaluation of the results under different aspects, namely: what is the influence of prompt design? what is the effect of non-determinism? how do competing LLMs perform? what characterizes invalid test cases? how diverse are the test suites? \item A summary of the major findings and implications for future research. \end{itemize} The scripts, raw data, and analysis results of our study are publicly available in the GitHub repository at \url{https://github.com/haslab/Alloy-LLM-Testing}.
+It targets Alloy and GPT-5, a state-of-the-art LLM, using a public benchmark for domain models specified in Alloy. \item The execution of the study and an evaluation of the results under different aspects, namely: what is the influence of prompt design? what is the effect of non-determinism? how do competing LLMs perform? what characterizes invalid test cases? how diverse are the test suites? \item A summary of the major findings and implications for future research. \end{itemize} The scripts, raw data, and analysis results of our study are publicly available in the GitHub repository at \url{https://github.com/haslab/Alloy-LLM-Testing}.